tooth2/Extended-Kalman-Filter/README.md

 For radar measurements, the functions that map the x vector [px, py, vx, vy] to polar coordinates are non-linear.
 Instead of using H to calculate y = z - H * x', for radar measurements used the equations that map from cartesian to polar coordinates: y = z - h(x').

 #### Improving points
-1. Extended Kalman Filter --> Unsented Kalman Filter Extended Kalman Filter uses the Jacobian matrix to linearize non-linear functions; Unscented Kalman Filter, on the other hand, does not need to linearize non-linear functions, instead, the unscented Kalman filter takes representative points from a Gaussian distribution.
+1. Extended Kalman Filter --> Unscented Kalman Filter Extended Kalman Filter uses the Jacobian matrix to linearize non-linear functions; Unscented Kalman Filter, on the other hand, does not need to linearize non-linear functions, instead, the Unscented Kalman filter takes representative points from a Gaussian distribution.
 These points will be plugged into the non-linear equations.

 2.Velocity Model
 In this EKF, constant velocity model is regarded.
 For better modeling, constant turn rate and velocity magnitude model (CTRV)can be considered.
-For the CTRV model, two parameters define the process noise:​ representing longitudinal acceleration noise and representing yaw acceleration noise(angular acceleration).
+For the CTRV model, two parameters define the process noise: 1)representing longitudinal acceleration noise and 2)representing yaw acceleration noise(angular acceleration).

 ---
 ## Running Environment